 Children learn well when teachers and families work together.
 You can help your child learn when you and their teachers share information with each other.
 You can share how your child learns best and what their interests are.
-It is also important to provide your child with learning activities suggested by their teachers.
+It is also important to provide your child with learning activities suggested by the teachers.
 To do this, you should find out what your child's instruction looks like and what your child is expected to learn and do.
 For example, the activity might be to read and answer questions about a story.
 The teacher might say that the most important part is for your child to answer the questions, which they can do after listening to the story instead of reading it alone.
-Likewise, writing might include the way your child communicates
+Likewise, writing might include the way your child communicates their thoughts and ideas.
+This might be by using the computer, assistive technology, or dictation instead of using a pencil and paper.